sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>geoclue2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Geolocation service
+Short desc    : Geolocation service
 URL          : http://www.freedesktop.org/wiki/Software/GeoClue/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Geoclue is a D-Bus service that provides location information.
+Descript     : Geoclue is a D-Bus service that provides location information.
 The primary goal
              : of the Geoclue project is to make creating location-aware applications as
              : simple as possible, while the secondary goal is to ensure that no application
              : can access location information without explicit permission from user.